Sitting Tall

 To enable unbridled use of the arms, for starters, place your hands on your thighs and allow your shoulders to release down and away from each other (the shoulder blades will move closer together).
 Then, let your shoulders remain free as you make music or do any activity.

-So, in addition to adopting good shoulder use as you play an instrument or work at a computer, take regular breaks during which you roll your shoulders, circle your arms, and otherwise counteract any buildup of tension.
+So, in addition to adopting good shoulder use, take regular breaks during which you roll your shoulders, circle your arms, and otherwise counteract any buildup of tension.

-Avoid either slumping forward or arching your back like a soldier at attention.
-Also, be available to move as opposed to holding yourself rigidly.
+Avoid slumping forward or arching your back like a soldier at attention.

-To evaluate your spinal alignment, it’s useful to place a mirror or video camera at your side.
+To evaluate your spinal alignment, place a mirror or camera at your side; it’s also useful to ask a knowledgeable teacher or colleague for feedback.

 * * *

-In tandem with applying these principles, most of us can best discover optimal ways to sit by taking lessons from teachers of the Alexander technique or Feldenkrais method.
+Along with applying the above four principles, most of us can discover optimal ways to sit by taking lessons in the Alexander technique or Feldenkrais method.

 Related posts